 About the Religious Action Center

-The RAC represents the Reform Jewish Movement to the Congress and to the Administration; develops extensive legislative and programmatic social action materials for the Reform Movement; organizes congregations and congregational leaders across lines of race, class and faith; and trains nearly 2,000 Jewish adults, youth, rabbinic and lay leaders each year in social justice work.
-The RAC works under the auspices of the Commission on Social Action of Reform Judaism (CSA), the social justice leadership body of the Reform Movement.
+The RAC represents the Reform Jewish Movement to the Congress and to the Administration; develops extensive legislative and programmatic social justice materials for the Reform Movement; organizes congregations and congregational leaders across lines of race, class and faith; and trains nearly 2,000 Jewish adults, youth, rabbinic and lay leaders each year in justice work.

 About the Eisendrath Legislative Assistant Fellowship

-Legislative Advocacy: The LAs have primary responsibility for monitoring legislation; for representing the Reform Movement on Capitol Hill and in coalitions; and for ensuring that the voice of the Movement's more than 900 congregations, 2,000 rabbis and 1.5 million Reform Jews is heard.
-LAs each take on different policy portfolios, based in resolutions adopted by the CSA, the Union for Reform Judaism and the Central Conference of American Rabbis, bringing a Reform Jewish voice to the crucial social justice issues of the day.
-As the lead staff member on their policy issues, most of what the Religious Action Center writes begins with an LAs draft; most of what we do on an issue, an LA will suggest.
+Legislative Advocacy: The LAs have primary responsibility for monitoring legislation; representing the Reform Movement institutions on Capitol Hill and in coalitions; and ensuring that the voice of the Movement's more than 900 congregations, 2,000 rabbis and 1.5 million Reform Jews is heard.
+LAs each take on different policy portfolios, based in resolutions adopted by the CSA, the Union for Reform Judaism and the Central Conference of American Rabbis, bringing a Reform Jewish perspective to the crucial social justice issues of the day.
+The LAs are the lead staff member on their policy issues, playing a key role developing strategy, drafting materials, and driving our work forward.

-Programs: Some 2,000 people participate in RAC-led conferences each year, which the LAs help plan, program and coordinate.
-Many LAs have found their opportunity to serve as the faculty for the L'Taken Teen Social Justice seminars — social action seminars for high school students — to be a highlight of their time at the RAC.
+Leadership Development and Programs: Some 2,000 people participate in RAC-led conferences each year, which the LAs help plan, program and coordinate.
+Many LAs have found their opportunity to serve as the faculty for the L'Taken Social Justice Seminars — the six weekend social justice seminars for high school students that we run each year — to be a highlight of their time at the RAC.

-Communications: LAs help guide our website, action alerts, blogs, social media, or other communications, helping disseminate our message and materials across the country to congregational leaders, to decision makers, and to Reform Jews.
+Communications: LAs help guide our website, action alerts, blog posts, social media, and other communications, helping disseminate our message and materials across the country to decision makers, the media, congregational leaders, and Reform Jews.

-Organizing: LAs have an opportunity to work with the organizing team to enhance our legislative advocacy and work with congregations to bring social justice closer to the center of their work.
-Building transformative relationships across lines of race, class and faith are core not only to policy achievements, but also to bringing about a world where all people experience justice, compassion and wholeness.
+Organizing: LAs have an opportunity to work with the field team to enhance our legislative advocacy at the state and local level and support congregations to bring social justice closer to the center of their work.
+Building transformative relationships across lines of race, class and faith are core not only to policy achievements, but also to bringing about a world where all people experience wholeness, justice, and compassion.

-The Commission on Social Action: The LAs prepare materials for the Commission's meetings, frequently work with its members and task forces, and advocate on its behalf on the Hill and in coalitions.
-Interactions with members of the Commission are a central element of our work, and are another highlight of the experience for many LAs.
+The Commission on Social Action: The LAs prepare materials for the Commission's meetings, work with its members and task forces, and advocate on its behalf on the Hill and in coalitions.
+Interactions with members are another highlight of the experience for many LAs.